Grappe501/arkansas-political-history/site/src/content/pages/misc/search-tagging-cross-linking-logic.md

 power mechanism
 policy area
 place
-### Mode 3: “Find Patterns” (future)
+### Mode 3: "Find Patterns" (future)
 Once SQL is in place:
-show clusters: “most common power mechanisms in the Amendment Era” network view: “events connecting to preemption and local control” “bill genealogy” style linking for repeated language (later)
+show clusters: "most common power mechanisms in the Amendment Era" network view: "events connecting to preemption and local control" "bill genealogy" style linking for repeated language (later)

 ## 7) Ranking logic (how results are ordered)
 Even in a static prototype, we can rank.